 11. It is the responsibility of the person managing the investigation to manage the use of specialists, deciding how they should be used and ensuring that experts remain independent.
 There is guidance in the Use of Specialists – Specialist Assistance Procedure (in Operational Procedures).

-13. When an expert witness is instructed, it is important that s/he understand what is required of him/her.
+13. When an expert witness is instructed, it is important that they understand what is required of them.
 The expert should be referred to this chapter of the Enforcement Guide and also the section on disclosure mentioned above.
-The expert must fully understand that s/he has an overriding duty to assist the court and should not feel prevented from providing information that might prove detrimental to the prosecution case.
-In order to meet that overriding duty, s/he is under an obligation to assist the prosecution with the statutory requirements relating to disclosure.
+The expert must fully understand that they have an overriding duty to assist the court and should not feel prevented from providing information that might prove detrimental to the prosecution case.
+In order to meet that overriding duty, they are under an obligation to assist the prosecution with the statutory requirements relating to disclosure.
 The expert should be reminded of this obligation, which takes precedence over any internal codes of practice or other standards set by professional organisations.

-14. Those instructing an expert will need to think carefully about what information should be supplied to him/her.
-An expert enjoys particular privileges arising from his/her qualifications and expertise.
-Those privileges, in particular the ability to put opinion evidence before the jury, can be undermined if it appears that his/her opinion has been improperly influenced.
+14. Those instructing an expert will need to think carefully about what information should be supplied to them.
+Experts enjoy particular privileges arising from their qualifications and expertise.
+Those privileges, in particular the ability to put opinion evidence before the jury, can be undermined if it appears that their opinion has been improperly influenced.
 Any material provided to the expert should be listed in the original and any subsequent instructions.
 The expert should not be given material (such as internal prosecution or investigation reports) which is likely to contain opinion evidence from people other than witnesses of fact or other experts.
-The defence is entitled to see all material provided to the expert by those instructing him/her and therefore sensitive or privileged material must not be supplied.
+The defence is entitled to see all material provided to the expert by those instructing them and therefore sensitive or privileged material must not be supplied.

 15. Experts should not be asked to conduct tests that will only favour the prosecution.
 The Criminal Procedure and Investigations Act 1996 requires investigators to pursue all reasonable lines of enquiry, and this means that tests that might undermine the prosecution case should also be commissioned.

 16. Responsibility for directing the investigation remains with those instructing the expert.
-If the expert believes that further work or information is required, or if s/he changes his/her evidence, s/he should communicate this to the person managing the investigation.
+If the expert believes that further work or information is required, or if they change their evidence, they should communicate this to the person managing the investigation.
 Discussions with experts should be recorded, as they are clearly relevant to the investigation (and disclosable), particularly any discussion in which additional information is provided to the expert.

-17. When an expert report is served on another party or the court, those instructing the expert must inform him/her at once.
-7
+17. When an expert report is served on another party or the court, those instructing the expert must inform them at once.
+8

-18. The court may direct that experts acting for the parties should discuss the expert issues in the proceedings and prepare a statement for the court on the matters on which they agree and disagree, giving their reasons.8 Save for the statement itself, the content of the discussion must not be referred to in court without the court’s permission 9.
+18. The court may direct that experts acting for the parties should discuss the expert issues in the proceedings and prepare a statement for the court on the matters on which they agree and disagree, giving their reasons.9 Save for the statement itself, the content of the discussion must not be referred to in court without the court’s permission 10.

 19. Experts should be reminded that a failure to comply with their duties or a direction of the court could have a number of adverse consequences, including the delay or halting of the prosecution case, exclusion of the expert evidence, the overturning of any conviction and criticism of the expert by the judge, which might result in referral of the expert to any relevant professional body.
 Such consequences might prevent him/her from acting as an expert in future.